wultra/mtoken-sdk-ios/docs/Using-Operations-Service.md

 ## Introduction
 <!-- end -->

-Operations Service is responsible for fetching the operation list and for approving or rejecting operations.
+The Operations Service is responsible for fetching the operation list and for approving or rejecting operations.

 An operation can be anything you need to be approved or rejected by the user.
 It can be for example money transfer, login request, access approval, ...